How Much Does It Cost to Go On a Disney World Vacation in 2026?

 Dining

-Speaking of things being restored, the Disney Dining Plan is also back for 2024!
-This is great news for a lot of fans who love the DDP for its ease of use, preplanning, budgeting, and other reasons beyond the scope of this post.
+Then there’s the 2026 Disney Dining Plan.
+A lot of Walt Disney World fans love the DDP for its supposed ease of use, preplanning, budgeting, and other reasons beyond the scope of this post.

 Without question, purchasing the Disney Dining Plan will cost you more than it would cost you to eat at Walt Disney World on a tight or even reasonable budget.
 What the Disney Dining Plan offers is peace of mind in paying for your food in advance and knowing that you don’t have to worry about it when you arrive.
 If you can budget money, you are usually better off skipping the Dining Plan and paying out of pocket.

 Some people can save money using the Disney Dining Plan, but those are people who like to eat “aggressively,” not those who are trying to be frugal.
-With that said, those who take advantage of the Free Dining discount are much more likely to come out ahead, especially at our example party size of 2 adults and 2 kids in one room.
-As noted above, Free Dining is likely to be offered at some point in 2024.
+With that said, there’s a new wrinkle to this: Kids Eat Free on the Disney Dining Plan in 2026.
+This is incredibly advantageous to our example party of 2 adults and 2 kids in one room.
+As a result, families with children will likely come out ahead on the DDP, even when paying out of pocket, in 2026.

 Frugal: Purchase groceries and bring your food to the parks.
 Many people don’t realize that, unlike sporting events and your local library, you can bring outside food into Walt Disney World.
 Not only that, but they’re pretty liberal with the rules: you can bring a soft-sided cooler (now don’t get too carried away, you can’t bring in a pony keg to make ‘it’s a small world’ more enjoyable).
 Figure that the cost here can be as low as what you’d eat at home, plus allowances for occasional snacks.
 Ballpark cost: $400.

 Value: Eat a huge breakfast in your hotel before you leave for the parks each day, then have a counter service meal in the parks in the early afternoon costing around $20/person, bring snacks to get through late afternoon, and have dinner in your hotel each night.
-Alternatively, the Quick Service Disney Dining Plan would cost just over $800 and allow for lunch and dinner inside the park.
-Ballpark cost: $700.
+The Quick Service Disney Dining Plan would cost just over $600 and allow for lunch and dinner inside the park.
+That’s the better deal for our family, as their kids are getting the DDP for free in 2026.
+Ballpark cost: $600.

 Moderate: For the sake of simplicity, we’re going to assume the average family would be inclined to purchase the regular Disney Dining Plan, and that its price would be roughly analogous to what they’d spend on doing a counter service meal, table service meal, and snacks each day.
-Of course, paying out of pocket is usually cheaper than doing the DDP.
-Ballpark cost: $1,250.
+Our family once again comes out ahead here in 2026, resulting in considerably reduced dining costs as compared to last year.
+Ballpark cost: $1,000.

 Total Costs